ThomasLastName/labs_680/README.md

 ---

 # Usage
-Each of the files in the `labs_680` contains multiple reproducible demonstations, as well as 1-3 exercises.
+Each of these files contains multiple reproducible demonstations, as well as 1-3 exercises.
 I've tried to comment them well enough that they can be read independently.
 However, I'll also walk you through them during our Thursday meetings at 8:25am in Blocker 129 (in the OAL computer lab).

 ---